Container Scanning

 For more information, see the specific steps on how to update an image with a pipeline.

-For details on saving and transporting Docker images as a file, see the Docker documentation on docker save, docker load, docker export, and docker import.
+For details on saving and transporting Docker images as a file, see the Docker documentation on

 Set container scanning CI/CD variables to use local container scanner analyzers

-1. Override the container scanning template in your .gitlab-ci.yml file to refer to the Docker images hosted on your local Docker container registry:
+file to refer to the Docker images hosted on your local Docker container registry:include: - template: Jobs/Container-Scanning.gitlab-ci.yml container_scanning: image: $CI_REGISTRY/namespace/container-scanning

-- template: Security/Container-Scanning.gitlab-ci.yml
+-

 Automating container scanning vulnerability database updates with a pipeline

-We recommend that you set up a scheduled pipeline to fetch the latest vulnerabilities database on a preset schedule.
 Automating this with a pipeline means you do not have to do it manually each time.
-You can use the following .gitlab-ci.yml example as a template.
+You can use the

 variables:

-SOURCE_IMAGE: registry.gitlab.com/security-products/container-scanning:6
+SOURCE_IMAGE: registry.gitlab.com/security-products/container-scanning:7

 TARGET_IMAGE: $CI_REGISTRY/namespace/container-scanning